-Covid 19 no longer has a material impact on the College apart for manageable and marginal operational impact on our education service delivery.
+Covid 19 has no material impact on the College apart from manageable and marginal operational impact on our education service delivery.
+There are no regulatory financial effects.

 Treasury policies and objectives

 Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.